 We modeled categories of visual impairment and blindness based on visual acuity and visual field.
-We assumed that patients were considered visually impaired when they reached visual acuity <0.63 decimals or visual field <1200 degrees (as measured by Goldmann III4e).
-We assumed that patients were considered blind when they reached visual acuity <0.015 decimals or visual field <48 degrees (as measured by Goldmann III4e).66
+We assumed that individuals were considered visually impaired when they reached visual acuity <0.63 decimals or visual field <1200 degrees (as measured by Goldmann III4e).
+We assumed that individuals were considered blind when they reached visual acuity <0.015 decimals or visual field <48 degrees (as measured by Goldmann III4e).
+41,42

-We created a function for visual acuity by age based on the natural history of disease (data was digitized from figure 3), assuming an exponential functional form (based on visual fit) in the figure then converting to the decimal scale.4 The resulting model form coefficients are shown in Table 5.2.
-To calculate the function for best eye visual acuity, we used the mean best eye visual acuity from the VN trial, 0.095 decimals, at mean age 15, to recalculate the intercept, and assumed the age coefficient and functional form were the same as for average visual acuity (Table 5.2).54 For visual field, we used equivalent methods to create a function for the average visual field, using digitized natural history data.
+We created a function for visual acuity by age based on the natural history of disease (data was digitized from Reape et al. Figure 3), assuming an exponential functional form (based on visual fit) in the figure then converting to the decimal scale.4 The resulting model form coefficients are shown in Table 4.2.
+To calculate the function for best eye visual acuity, we used the mean best eye visual acuity from the VN trial, 0.095 decimals, at mean age 15, to recalculate the intercept, and assumed the age coefficient and functional form were the same as for average visual acuity (Table 4.2).29 For visual field, we used equivalent methods to create a function for the average visual field, using digitized natural history data.
 We assumed a linear functional form based on visual fit, and did not calculate best eye and worst eye separately.4

-In order to model the effect of VN compared to SoC, we used the change in visual acuity between VN and SoC for average and best eye (Table 5.2).54 We assumed this visual acuity would be maintained for the duration of the treatment effect, which was assumed to be 10 years.
-A 10-year treatment effect duration was selected because visual outcomes do not appear to be declining in five-year VN data, but effects in later years cannot be ensured.
+In order to model the effect of VN compared to SoC, we used the change in visual acuity between VN and SoC for average and best eye (Table 4.2).29 This change was the same for both age groups.
+We assumed this visual acuity would be maintained for the duration of the treatment effect, which was assumed to be 10 years.
+A 10-year treatment effect duration was selected because visual outcomes do not appear to be declining in three-year VN data, and anecdotal reports of sustained benefits out to seven years, but effects in later years cannot be ensured.
 As discussed above, there are theoretical reasons to be concerned that the benefit may wane over time.
-After the treatment effect duration ends, patients entered a waning period, assumed to be 10 years.
+After the treatment effect duration ends, individuals entered a waning period, assumed to be 10 years.
 During the waning period, visual outcomes changed at a percentage of the SoC rate of change, based on the percentage of the waning period that has passed.
 For example, in year one of the waning period, the change in visual outcome would be 1/10 the SoC rate, and in year two would be 2/10 the SoC rate.
-After the waning period ends, we assumed that visual acuity for those treated with VN changed at the same rate at that of those treated with SoC.
+After the waning period ends, we assumed that visual acuity for those treated with VN changed at the same rate as that of those treated with SoC.

-Table 5.2.
-Visual Acuity (Decimal) Model and Visual Field (Sum Total Degrees from GoldmannIII4e) Inputs
+Table 4.2.
+Visual Acuity (Decimal) Model and Visual Field (Sum Total Degrees from Goldmann III4e) Inputs

 Clinical Category Value Source

-Average Eye Visual Acuity
+Average Eye Visual A Average Eye Visual Acuity Function

-Function

-Functional Form 10^- Assumed
+Functional Form 10^-(function) Assumed

-(function)

 Intercept -0.55 Digitized data 4

 Age Coefficient 0.04360 Digitized data 4

-Best Eye Visual Acuity
+Best Eye Visual Acເ ity Function

-Function

-Functional Form 10^- Assumed
+Functional Form 10^-(function) Assumed

-(function)

-Intercept -0.63 Calculated using the function above and Russell, 2017 31
+Intercept -0.63 Calculated using the

+function above and

+Russell, 2017 21

-Age Coefficient 0.04360 Assumed same as average eye
+Age Coefficient 0.04360 Assumed same as

+average eye

-Change in Visual Acuity
+Change in Visual Acuity with V oretigene Neparvovec

-with Voretigene

-Neparvovec

-Average 0.099 Russell, 2017 31
+Best eye, age 15 0.039 Russell, 2017 21

-Best Eye 0.103 Russell, 2017 31
+Best eye, age 3 0.104 Russell, 2017 21

-Average Eye Visual Field
+Average Eye Visual F ield Function

-Function

 Functional Form linear Assumed

-Baseline at Age 15 363.81 Russell, 2017 31
+Baseline at Age 15 363.81 Russell, 2017 21

 Age Coefficient -24.27 Digitized data 4

-Change in Visual Field 281.56 Russell, 2017 31
+Change in Visual Field with Voretigene Neparvovec, 281.56 Russell, 2017 21

-with Voretigene

-Neparvovec, Average
+Average (not age specific)

-Duration of Treatment 10 years Assumed
+Duration of Treatment Effect 10 years Assumed

-Effect

-Duration of Waning 10 years Assumed
+Duration of Waning Period 10 years Assumed

-Period